 Inputs 1 and 2 are single ended inputs that share the DC Common return pin.
 They accept 3.5 to 27 Vdc without the need for an external current limiting resistor.
 The inputs can survive surge voltages to 35 Vdc.
-Figure T1.5 below shows how to wire discrete DC sourcing and sinking sensors to inputs 1 and 2 of the SMD23E2 or SMD24E2.
-Colors in parentheses are the appropriate wire color of the CNPL-5M cable.
+Figure T1.7 below shows how to wire discrete DC sourcing and sinking sensors to inputs 1 and 2 of the SMD23E2 or SMD24E2.
+Colors in parentheses are the appropriate wire colors for the CNPL-2M and CNPL-5M cables.